Whistler SAR Blog

 North East side:

 -BELOW CAT ROAD ON HARMONY OR PICCOLO NORTH SIDE: A trail provides access to Singing pass don't miss the trail (marked with reflective markers on trees) or you will be in the creek which is a tangle of logs and is flanked in places with cliff bands, and gullies.
 Fitzsimmons creek is a ugly place.
+The peak to peak gondola now adds some reference for lost people.

-Avalanche path runs for 3500ft
+Avalanche path runs for 3500ft during a good snow year

-WHISTLER BACKCOUNRTY
+WHISTLER BACKCOUNTRY

-Whistler's back country includes the musical bumps, and is more mellow than Blackcomb offering excellent back country skiing.
+Whistler's backcountry includes the musical bumps, and is more mellow than Blackcomb offering excellent backcountry skiing.

-Garibaldi park boundary line / Stay left of Yellow line
+Stay left of yellow line

 Backside Piccolo / Cheakamus Lk